 - Types: This defines the message data types, which are in the form of XML schema, used by the web services.

 - Message: This defines the data elements for each operation where messages could be the entire document or an argument that is to be mapped.

 - Port Type: There are multiple services present in WSDL.
 Port type defines the collection of operations that can be performed for binding.

-- Binding: Determines and defines the protocol and data format for each port type.
+- Binding: It determines and defines the protocol and data format for each port type.

 - Operations: This defines the operations performed for a message to process the message.

-Ans: Message element describes the data that has been exchanged between the consumer and the web service providers.
+Answer: The message element describes the data that has been exchanged between the consumer and the web service providers.
 Every web service consists of two messages and each message has zero or more <part> parameters.
-The two messages are
+The two messages are:

 - Output: Describes the return data from the web service.

-Ans: WSDL basically defines 4 types of Operation type responses.
-These are enlisted below
+Answer: WSDL basically defines 4 types of Operation type responses.
+These are enlisted below:

-- One-way: Receives a message but does not return response.
+- One-way: Receives a message but does not return the response.

 - Request-Response: Receives a request and return a response.

-- Solicit-Response: Sends a request and wait for a response.
+- Solicit-Response: Sends a request and waits for a response.

 - Notification: Sends a message but does not wait for a response.

 Among these, Request-Response is the most common operation type.

 Q #42) Is binding between SOAP and WSDL possible?